 Nearly two-thirds of all military personnel develop some level of hearing loss and/or tinnitus after deployment and service.
 This can be caused by a single or repeated exposure to high-impulse sounds caused by explosive devices or by a steady exposure to sound pressure levels higher than 75–85 dB.

 The government provides disability compensation for hearing impairment and tinnitus that are attributed to military duty.
 Those who lost hearing because of 3M earplugs should understand that civil action will not affect VA disability benefits.

 Attorney Bart Bernard is currently investigating military hearing loss claims tied to 3M earplugs.

 Were you diagnosed with tinnitus or bilateral hearing loss after wearing Combat Arms Earplugs by 3M company?
-Contact the Bart Bernard Personal Injury Law Firm to discuss your case free of charge.
+Contact the Bart Bernard Injury Lawyers to discuss your case free of charge.
 Reach out to our office locations in Lafayette, Baton Rouge and Kenner, Louisiana.